-The bill allows districts to receive funding from the "Parent Public School Choice Fund" for special education services up to three times the current expenditure per average daily attendance and for transportation costs for students that qualify for free and reduced meals.
+The bill allows districts to receive funding from the "Parent Public School Choice Fund" for special education services up to three times the current expenditure per average daily attendance and for actual transportation costs for students that qualify for free and reduced meals or that have transportation included on the student's (IEP).

-The bill establishes the "Parent Public School Choice Fund" with a \$80 million appropriation to be used to supplement open enrollment transfers from any resident district for transportation cost for students that qualify for free and reduced meals and to reimburse for special needs education as outlined in Section 167.1211.
+The bill establishes the "Parent Public School Choice Fund" with a \$80 million appropriation to be used to supplement open enrollment transfers from any resident district for transportation cost for students that qualify for free and reduced meals, that have transportation included on the student's(IEP), and to reimburse for special needs education as outlined in Section 167.1211.